davidzeck/Delani_studio/README.md

 ##MY PROJECT##
 Delani studio
-This project is about a studio
+This project is about a the Delani studio